You are here

 Usually, the symptoms are seen or felt more in the morning.

-If the bacteria that caused urethritis are not treated, they can lead to pain and swelling in one or both testicles and may result in infertility.The bacteria or virus that causes urethritis can also cause complications in females.
-Sexual partners of males diagnosed with urethritis also require testing and treatment.
+If the bacteria that caused urethritis are not treated, they can lead to pain and swelling in one or both gonads and may result in infertility.The bacteria or virus that causes urethritis can also cause complications in people of all genders.
+Sexual partners of people diagnosed with urethritis also require testing and treatment.

 Tests and Diagnosis

 To find out the cause of urethritis, you need to have an exam and tests done.
 Most often the test is done with a urine sample and a swab from the penis.